-Although the Company has taken steps to verify title to the property on which it is conducting exploration and it has acquired an interest (and has obtained title insurance on most of the properties comprising Project 81), in accordance with industry standards for the current stage of exploration of such property, these procedures do not guarantee the Company's title.
+Although the Company has taken steps to verify title to the property on which it is conducting exploration and it has acquired an interest (and has obtained title insurance on most of the properties), in accordance with industry standards for the current stage of exploration of such property, these procedures do not guarantee the Company's title.
 Title to certain properties may be subject to unregistered prior agreements, aboriginal claims, and non-compliance with regulatory requirements.

-As at August 31, 2023, the Company had working capital of \$4,445,892 (August 31, 2022 - \$7,588,991) and an accumulated deficit of \$19,486,135 (August 31, 2022 - \$17,243,446).
+As at August 31, 2024, the Company had working capital of \$2,839,374 (August 31, 2023 - \$4,445,892) and an accumulated deficit of \$20,648,985 (August 31, 2023 - \$19,486,135).
 In assessing whether the going concern assumption is appropriate, management takes into account all available information about the future, which is at least, but not limited to, twelve months from the end of the reporting period.
 The Company's ability to continue operations and fund its exploration and evaluation assets expenditures is dependent on management's ability to secure additional financing.
 Management is actively pursuing such additional sources of financing, and while it has been successful in doing so in the past, there can be no assurance it will be able to do so in the future.
 Management is aware, in making its assessment, of material uncertainties related to events or conditions that may cast significant doubt upon the entity's ability to continue as a going concern.
 Accordingly, these consolidated financial statements do not give effect to adjustments that would be necessary should the Company be unable to continue as a going concern and therefore to realize its assets and liquidate its liabilities and commitments in other than the normal course of business and at amounts different from those in the accompanying consolidated financial statements.
 These adjustments could be material.